rollbar/rollbar-gem/README.md

 Rollbar.error(exception)
 ```

 You will notice a backtrace doesn't appear in your Rollbar dashboard.
 This is because `exception.backtrace` is `nil` in these cases.
-We can send the current backtrace for you even your exception doesn't have it.
+We can send the current backtrace for you even if your exception doesn't have it.
 In order to enable this feature you should configure Rollbar in this way:

 ```ruby
 Rollbar.configure do |config|